-January 28, 2014 Ruling No. 2014-3803 Page 3 correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.4 In this case, the grievant appears to have failed to advance or conclude her grievance within five workdays of receiving the agency's second resolution step response, as required by the grievance procedure.
-Moreover, the agency notified the grievant of her noncompliance and the grievant has not advanced or concluded her grievance.
+April 24, 2015 Ruling No. 2015-4141 Page 3

+noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.4

+In this case, the grievant appears to have failed to advance or conclude her grievance within five workdays of receiving the agency's first resolution step response, as required by the grievance procedure.5 Moreover, the agency notified the grievant of her noncompliance and she has not advanced or concluded her grievance.

 As the grievant has apparently failed to advance or conclude her grievance in a timely manner, she has failed to comply with the grievance procedure.
-We therefore order the grievant to correct her noncompliance within ten workdays of the date of this ruling by notifying her human resources office in writing that she wishes either to conclude the grievance or request that her grievance be qualified for a hearing by the agency head.
+We therefore order the grievant to correct her noncompliance within ten workdays of the date of this ruling by notifying her human resources office in writing that she wishes either to conclude the grievance or proceed to the second step.
 If she does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).

-EDR's rulings on matters of compliance are final and nonappealable.6 Christopher M. Grab Director Office of Employment Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
+EDR's rulings on matters of compliance are final and nonappealable.6

+Christopher M. Grab Director Office of Employment Dispute Resolution

+4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
 However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.

-5 See Grievance Procedure Manual § 3.4.
+5 See Grievance Procedure Manual § 3.1.